What is Mastering?

 Then, we ensure that the tracks sit well in the current repertoire of similar music – that they hold up to the volume or sonics of other tracks by similar or desirable artists across a variety of playback systems.

-Finally, we prepare the files for release – organizing titles and tags, the right files meeting the right standards for digital distribution, CD and cassette duplication, vinyl pressing, etc. All file sets and parts are included in our rates.
+Finally, we prepare the files for release – organizing titles and tags, the right files meeting the right standards for digital distribution, CD and cassette duplication, vinyl pressing, etc. These files are run through a detailed Quality Control process by an assistant, ensuring the files sent off to production are error-free.
+All file sets and parts are included in our rates.

 Rates:

 MACRO operates under the premise that a studio should not be a financial barrier to art-making.
-Rates are currently $80/song, $25/track additional for songs over 6 minutes long, and $25/track for instrumental or alternate versions of songs being mastered at the same time.
+Rates are currently $90/song, $25/track additional for songs over 6 minutes long, and $25/track for instrumental or alternate versions of songs being mastered at the same time.
+For projects with many long or short songs, such as on ambient or punk records, we may offer a length-based rate.
 We are often willing to work with your budget, so please do get in touch.
-Additionally, we take on 1 project per month pro-bono for benefit compilations or other charitable releases.
+Additionally, we take on 1 project per month pro bono for benefit compilations or other charitable releases.
+A 50% deposit is required before starting work, and the remaining balance is due within 15 days of receipt of the production masters.

 Get in touch to learn more or schedule your project today.